Ealrann/WesoForge/README.md

 - `--no-tui` (env `BBR_NO_TUI=1`) for plain logs (recommended for large `--parallel` values)
 - `-m, --mem <BUDGET>` (env `BBR_MEM_BUDGET`, default = `128MB`)

+## Linux runtime notes

+- The CLI binary is dynamically linked (you may need GMP + C++ runtime depending on your distro).
+- The GUI uses the system WebView on Linux (WebKitGTK); depending on distro/version you may need to install the corresponding runtime packages.

 ## Build (from source)

 ### Linux (CLI, release)